Metal Gear Solid: Rising Message Board older than one year ago

 - Like?

-"Alan Wake returns," he tweeted, "and BioWare unveils a new game from a new studio."
+"Alan Wake returns," he tweeted, "'n BioWare unveils a new game from a new studio."
 In addition, Hideo Kojima will reveal "the truth about Metal Gear Solid: Rising."
 Man, remember Metal Gear Solid: Rising?

 Posted by Giant Bomb Nov 03 2011 18:40 GMT